IniyanKanmani/context-lens-chromium/privacy.md

 **Last Updated: October 25, 2025**

  Context Lens ("we", "us", or "our") is committed to protecting your privacy.
-This Privacy Policy explains how we collect, use, and safeguard your information when you use our Firefox extension.
+This Privacy Policy explains how we collect, use, and safeguard your information when you use our Chrome extension.

 ## Information We Collect